SmarterApp/smarterapp.github.io/_deployment/configuration/universal_tools.md

 ## Test Tool Configuration Stored Procedures
-The following stored procedures in the `configs` database can be used to configure assessments with predefined sets of test tools:
+The following stored procedures in the `configs` database can be used to configure assessments with predefined sets of test tools.

+Please note that the "client name" is also referred to as the "publisher" in the test specification package.
+The assessment id is also known as the "test id" in both the TRT and the test specification package.
+The "test id" value is shared between different years and publication of the same test/assessment.
+These values can be found in the `itembank.tblsetofadminsubjects` and `configs.client_testproperties` tables.

 * `InsertGeneralTools('<client name>', '<assessment id>')`
    - Clears and then inserts universal tools and non-braille or subject specific accommodations/designated supports for the specified client and assessment.